Cost to Paint Cabinets: A Complete Pricing Guide

 The material your cabinets are made of and their current state are huge factors in the prep work required.
 Solid wood cabinets are often the most straightforward to work with.
 However, materials like laminate or thermofoil need special primers and extra sanding to ensure the paint adheres properly and doesn’t peel.
 If your cabinets have years of built-up grease, dings, or areas with peeling paint, our team will need to spend more time cleaning, repairing, and sanding them to create a perfectly smooth surface.
 This meticulous prep is what separates a professional job from a DIY project that fails in a year.

-How Paint and Finish Choices Affect the Bottom Line
+How Your Paint and Finish Choices Affect the Total Cost

 The type of paint you choose has a direct impact on both the cost and the longevity of your finish.
 A standard latex paint is the most budget-friendly option, but for a high-traffic area like a kitchen, we often recommend a more durable product.
 High-quality acrylic enamel or oil-based paints cost more per gallon but offer superior hardness and washability, which is essential for cabinets.
 During your consultation, our expert interior painting team will explain the pros and cons of each option, helping you select a paint and finish (like satin or semi-gloss) that gives you the best long-term value.

-What to Expect for Labor Costs in Boise
+Understanding Labor Costs for Cabinet Painting in Boise

 Labor is typically the largest portion of any professional painting quote, and for good reason.
 It covers the expertise, time, and detailed work of our skilled cabinet painters.
 In the Boise area, professional painters may charge by the hour or by the linear foot, but the total cost reflects the entire process: removing hardware, carefully prepping every surface, applying multiple coats of primer and paint, and cleaning up.
 While it might be tempting to cut corners on labor, investing in a professional ensures the job is done right, giving you a beautiful finish that lasts for years.
 We also offer flexible financing options to help make your project more manageable.